sanjueranga/DevOps/README.md

 ## Project Overview

 \
 Welcome to the DevOps Project Documentation!
-This comprehensive guide provides detailed insights into a dynamic DevOps project that leverages modern cloud technologies, containerization, CI/CD pipelines, and Infrastructure as Code (IaC) practices.
+This comprehensive guide provides detailed insights into a dynamic DevOps project that leverages modern cloud technologies.

 \
 **Cloud-Centric Approach:**